 Place the artichokes into the pot, stem side up (cut side down).
 Close the lid and set the steam release knob to the Sealing position.

-When the cooking cycle is finished, do a Quick Release of the steam/pressure by turning the steam release knob to the Venting position, or pushing the release button, if applicable.
+When the cooking cycle is finished, do a Quick Release of the steam/pressure by turning the steam release knob to the Venting position, or pushing the release button, if applicable (If you like softer artichokes, let the pot naturally release the pressure).

 You can tell when the artichoke is done when a knife slides into the bottom easily.